Local vs Remote logging

 import_kwh (case sensitive) will automate the setup of MyElectric, MySolar PV and Android app dashboards.
 See Setup > Dashboards and Home Energy and Solar PV applications pages for more info.

-** Feed interval loging time should not be less (faster) then the default node update rate.
+IMPORTANT: Feed interval logging time should not be less (faster) then the default node update rate.
 Choosing a longer (slower) update rate is fine and will conserve disk space:

 |Node||Max Update Rate|